abhishekyadav1y/first-demo/README.md

 # first-demo
-it is trail for git &amp; github
+It is trail for git &amp; github